 Applications

-Tread plates are commonly found in settings where slip resistance is a priority.
+Tread plates are commonly found in settings that require slip resistance.
 They’re frequently used for flooring in industrial areas, stair treads, ramps, and walkways.
 Due to their enhanced grip, they’re also a top choice for vehicle flooring, such as in truck beds, trailers, or the footplates of heavy machinery.
-Additionally, tread plates are employed decoratively, adding a touch of industrial design to furniture, walls, or retail displays.
+Tread plates are employed decoratively, adding a touch of industrial design to furniture, walls, or retail displays.

 Perforated Sheet